Thorfgin/charactercreator/README.md

 	> DECLINED: Loresheet kolom is lang niet overal nodig, is het handig om de download PDF knop bij de acties te plaatsen?
 		Meh, weten dat er *geen* loresheet voor is, is soms net zo belangrijk.
 Ik zie ze liever in de tabel direct erbij

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
+	20240427	FIX: change the way skills are selected, by referencing id instead of skill.
+			Skills may no be unique in name, for example 'extra wilskracht' exists twice in ExtraVaardigheden.
+			This may cause issues with the saves, because everything is reference by skillname.

 	20240420	CRITICAL FIX: Automatic CNAME listing for the GitHub Pages > or the site goes down CRITICAL FIX: Sentry finding, ensure Safari can handle the PDF.
 				>> DEFECT: jsPDF PubSub Error Font is not stored as string-data in vFS, import fonts or remove declaration doc.addFont('InknutAntiqua-Regular.ttf').
 			FIX: Add text '/per Day' to mana gained.
 			FIX: Character Eigenschappen and Energy per Day is not not exporting propperly.